Cerrado: Conservation

+Ecological trends and challenges

-The Cerrado is the second largest biome in South America and the most biodiverse savanna in the world.
-However, it is not currently recognized by the Brazilian Constitution as a National Heritage.
-It is also home to the Guarani Aquifer, stores the largest fresh water underground reservoirs in South America, and supplies water to a third of the Amazon river and the largest basins in the continent.
+The Cerrado is the second-largest biome in South America and the most biodiverse savanna in the world.
+It encompasses the Guarani Aquifer and holds the largest underground freshwater reservoirs on the continent.
+The Cerrado also plays a crucial hydrological role, supplying water to one-third of the Amazon River and supporting several of South America's major river basins.

-Brazilian agriculturalists and ministers regard it as having no conservation value, and the government has protected merely 1.5% of the Cerrado biome in Federal Reserves.
-By 1994, an estimated 695,000 km2 of cerrado (representing 35% of its area) had been converted to 'anthropic [sic] landscape'.
-In total, 37.3% of the Cerrado has already been totally converted to human use, while an additional 41.4% is used for pasture and charcoal production.
-The gallery forests in the region have been among the most heavily affected.
-It is estimated that only about 432,814 km², or 21.3% of the original vegetation, remains intact today.
+Despite its ecological importance, Brazilian agricultural policies and land-use planning have historically regarded the Cerrado as having low conservation value.
+As a result, only 1.5% of the biome is protected under federal reserves.
+By 1994, roughly 695,000 km², representing 35% of its total area, had already been converted to anthropogenic landscapes.
+In total, 37.3% of the Cerrado has been completely converted for human use, while an additional 41.4% is used for extensive pasture and charcoal production.